 The Miracle League of Blaine is a 501c3 charitable organization that provides children with special needs the opportunity to play baseball as a team member in an organized league.
 There is something about playing the game of baseball that lights up a kid’s eyes.
 We love being witness to that pure joy!

-The Miracle League of Blaine gives these children the opportunity to get out in the sunshine and enjoy playing the game of baseball in its purest form.
+The Miracle League of Blaine, Minnesota gives these children the opportunity to get out in the sunshine and enjoy playing the game of baseball in its purest form.

 The Miracle League gives thousands of disabled children across the country something few dreamed possible – the chance to play baseball.
 But it’s more than playing a game.

 The Miracle League of Blaine is about making new friends, building self-esteem and being treated just like other kids.
 To help the athletes, we use a “buddy” system – pairing each player with an able-bodied peer or adult.
 The result is a bond that cannot be described.

 The Miracle League of Blaine serves children who suffer from any physical or mental disability which causes them to be excluded, whether intentionally or not, from conventional youth baseball leagues.
 It’s all about normalcy.

 Miracle League of Blaine has been unbelievable for our son.
 As parents of a child with special needs, it is comforting to go to a place that we know he will be accepted.
 No side glances, no parents shaking their heads when our child needs to move more or repeat sentences.
 This is a place that everyone can feel safe and understood.
 No judgement, just fun!
 Our thanks goes out to the team of people that put this on each week.
 You make it wonderful for our children!
 Thanks doesn’t express the gratitude enough.
 We look forward to many more weekends. – Vickie T.

 When our kids need a place to play, we build specially-equipped fields.